Generic selectors

 Estadio Centenario is the home of the Uruguay national team and has a record attendance of just under 80,000 people.

-It will forever be remembered within the sport of football as it was built specifically for the 1930 FIFA World Cup – the inaugural edition of the competition.
-Since then, the ground has continued to be a staple piece of South American football, hosting multiple Copa America finals as well as finals of the Copa Libertadores and the Copa Sudamericana.
+It will forever be remembered in the sport of football as it was built specifically for the 1930 FIFA World Cup – the inaugural edition of the competition.
+Since then, the ground has remained iconic in South American football, hosting multiple Copa America finals as well as finals of the Copa Libertadores and the Copa Sudamericana.

 8. Estadio de la UNSA